mkjuel25/Owntweet-Chatbot-with-Gemini-Api/Deepseek/Readme.txt

-Just the move fiel to root folder
+Just the move file to root folder